-Presented by Debbie Ryan, Principal Architect, McBride Charles Ryan
+Debbie Ryan, Principal Architect, McBride Charles Ryan

 At Old School/New School, Debbie will present on Ivanhoe Grammar’s new Science and Senior Years Centre by MCR.
 The key characteristics of the project’s learning spaces were transparency, variety of spatial type, multiple-use, flexibility, adaptability and interconnectivity between the learning spaces to the outside.
 The circular shaped plan form was adopted for the building; this shape had an appropriate civic quality that built upon the school’s original masterplan.
 However, rather than adopting a circular or radial pattern, MCR chose to overlay an angular geometry.
 This geometry was used to define the central courtyards, the light wells and a mosaic of learning spaces.
 The circular form is classical, representing order and the certainty of knowledge – the building’s expressive and complex mosaic of spaces represents the uncertainty and complexity of modern life and scientific understanding, and the necessity of the qualities of wonder and imagination to help us understand.

 Dr Chau Chak Wing Building at the University of Technology, Sydney (Sydney)